nellatuulikki/semantic_tree_generator_tira/documentation/progress_report_week_3.md

   - Didn't have time to get software running at Fly.io

 ### How the software has progressed
-  - The software is now working with little bit more complex conjunction and disjunction proposition clauses (Tested with (a∧b)v(b∧c) and av(b∧c) )
+  - The software is now working with a little bit more complex conjunction and disjunction proposition clauses (Tested with (a∧b)v(b∧c) and av(b∧c) )
   - It has now better parsing algorithm
   - Started thinking about how the result will be presented